Skip to main content

 Committee

-The mission of the Employee Recognition Program Committee is to recognize exceptional and dedicated people with outstanding achievements in Transportation and Parking services.
-The Committee will also regularly review policies to ensure fair and equitable management of the Recognition Program.
-The Committee is also responsible for review and approval of nominations.
+The mission of the Employee Recognition Program Committee is to recognize exceptional and dedicated individuals with outstanding achievements in Transportation and Parking services.
+The Committee will regularly review policies to ensure fair and equitable management of the Recognition Program.
+The Committee is responsible for reviewing and approval of nominations.

 Membership

-Committee members will also help the chair organize and host the ceremony.
+Committee members will assist the co-chairs to organize and host the Ceremony.

 Nomination

-Any UNC employee or customer may nominate another employee that meets the criteria for any award for exemplary service.
+Any UNC-Chapel Hill employee or customer may nominate another employee that meets the criteria for any award for exemplary service.
 Nominations should be submitted electronically, to the executive assistant in hard copy or a manual form can be obtained from the committee chair.

 Timeline